markuskuehnle/bias-fairness-mvp/README.md

 ✅ 12. **Build a Simple Interactive Frontend**
    - Use **HTML/CSS** for rapid frontend prototyping:
      - Display the list of 3 candidates with their current attributes and predictions.
+     - Show Predictions and SHAP values

 ### **Phase 4: Add Additional Backend Routes**

 13. **Extend API Functionality**
    - Add the following routes to enhance interactivity:
      - **POST /select_candidate**:
        - Accept a candidate's ID as input and mark the candidate as selected.
        - Return a confirmation response with the selected candidate's details.
      - **GET /selected_candidate**:
        - Retrieve the details of the currently selected candidate, including attributes and predictions.
+   - **Next Steps: Build the XAI Selection Tool**:
+     - Allow users to temporarily modify one attribute at a time (e.g., age, sex, gender) and review the new prediction in the frontend.
+     - Ensure invited candidates are dropped from the selection pool after being selected.
+     - Present a new set of candidates for the next round of invitations, up to **6 rounds** in total.
+     - Add a **"Next Round" button** in the frontend, prompting confirmation before proceeding.
+     - Remove all candidates from the previous round permanently when moving to the next round.

 14. **Update Static Data Handling**
    - Ensure the `static_data_loader.py` script supports tracking the selection state for candidates.
    - Add logic to update and serve the selected candidate dynamically.

+15. **Save Candidate Selection and Flags**
+   - Ensure the data about invited candidates is saved.
+(Consider saving the alternative candidates per round - round and user-id required)

 ### **Phase 5: Deployment**